What is Programmatic Advertising?

 - Audience Availability: Programmatic also contains affinity and in-market audiences.
 Nonetheless, to reach a more specific and deeper audience apart from in-market and affinity audiences, marketers might look for Third-Party Audience data, which is available to explore programmatic.
-You can also reach users by proximity and geo-fencing, which define audiences who are in particular locations, both real-time or within 30 days from the past.
-Similarly to Facebook, programmatic also offers options to build lookalike audiences.
+You can also reach users by proximity and geo-fencing, which define audiences in particular locations, both real-time or within 30 days from the past.
+Similar to Facebook, programmatic also offers options to build lookalike audiences.

-- Advanced and Unique Ad formats: To amaze your audiences and increase CTR, marketers can explore many ad formats that are not on other platforms e.g., interactive ads, native ads, rewarded ads, weather-triggered ads, and so on.
+- Advanced and Unique Ad formats: To amaze your audiences and increase CTR, marketers can explore many ad formats that are not on other platforms, e.g., interactive ads, native ads, rewarded ads, weather-triggered ads, and so on.

 - Optimization Features: There are many ways you can optimize your campaigns on DSPs, regardless of viewability and ad positions.
 This allows programmatic marketers to reduce CPA or any buying models to their desired goals.

 - Reporting: It is incredibly easy to pull out the DSPs reports, which allow you to actively optimize and keep track of your campaigns.
 Marketers can also customize the reports with the metrics and dimensions that they want to see.
 Furthermore, you can also fetch APP/URL reports to see all the available websites and apps and see their impressions and unique cookies.